mozilla/fxa/packages/fxa-content-server/docs/architecture.md

 v3 of the Fx Desktop authentication broker, it allows the uid of a user to change if the user's account has been deleted.

-###### fx-fennec-v1

-Interfaces with Firefox for Android when authenticating for Sync, it communicates with the browser using WebChannels.

 ###### fx-firstrun-v1

 Used by FxDesktop to embed FxA within an iframe on the firstrun page.
 Communicates with the browser using WebChannels.